CannerCMS/apollo-link-firebase/README.md

 ```

 ### Advance Query
-In firebase js sdk, We can get data by using [sorting and filtering API](https://firebase.google.com/docs/database/web/lists-of-data#sorting_and_filtering_data)
+In firebase client js sdk, We can get data by using [sorting and filtering API](https://firebase.google.com/docs/database/web/lists-of-data#sorting_and_filtering_data)

 We provide corresponding API in `@rtdbQuery` directive arguments.
 In the following example, we query lists of data using `orderByChild("birth")` and `limitToFirst(1)`
 ``` js